National Registration Center for Study Abroad

 * Role playing with social integration.

-* Hand-on activities such as mask making, pinatas, ceramics and kite decoration/flying.
+* Hands-on activities such as mask making, pinatas, ceramics and kite decoration/flying.

 * Sports: Swimming, Soccer, and more.